namelesspal18/makinteractlab.github.io/_pages/andrea.md

 ## Short Bio
-Andrea received his Ph.D. from KAIST (Korea) in 2012, his master's in Computer Science from NYU (USA) and his BSc. in business administration from Bocconi University (Italy).
-Before joining KAIST, he worked at Sungkyunkwan University as faculty member in the department of Computer Science, and as a video game programmer for a New York startup after earning his Masters.
-I have an <i>Erdős number</i> of 3, and I collect <a href="https://alsoplantsfly.com/images/pictures/profile/glasses.jpg">eyeglasses</a>.
+Andrea received his [Ph.D. from KAIST](https://ct.kaist.ac.kr/main.php?lang=2) in 2012, his Master's in Computer Science from [NYU](http://www.nyu.edu) and his Laurea (BSc+MS) in business administration from [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home).
+Before joining KAIST, he worked at [Sungkyunkwan University](www.skku.edu/eng/index.do) as faculty member in the department of Computer Science, and as a video game programmer for a New York startup after earning his Master's degree.
+I have an _Erdős number_ of 3, and I collect [eyeglasses](https://alsoplantsfly.com/images/pictures/profile/glasses.jpg).

 ## Experience